RobG66/Gamelist-Manager/README.md

 ----
 May1st 2025
  Second update today!
 I managed to get UWP applications to launch, such as Photos or Paint3D.
 While MS has sunsetted Paint3D, if you search you can still download and install it from microsoft.
 It's a simple, decent app for editing PNG images, better than paint.
 Here's a screen capture of the context menu.
 You will be able to open using default app or select from a list of registered apps.
 You can even view the properties of the file or goto the file location.
+Notice the subtle drop shadow on images now.
+They don't look so 'flat' now.
  ![image](https://github.com/user-attachments/assets/fef15764-c917-4c5b-bc39-b604aaffbb18)